 President, Kansas State University Institute for Commercialization

 Glasscock also serves as chairman and CEO of his family retail lumber and construction businesses operating in Missouri, Iowa and Kansas.

-He can be contacted at 785-532-3900, firstname.lastname@example.org.
+He can be contacted at 785-532-3900 and email@example.com.